Zagaz/dynamicToDoListJS/README.md

 A **TO DO** list using Vanilla JavaScript to dynamically add/delete more items.

 # Goal
-The goal here is to show my skills in create dynimic HTML elements via JavaScript with `document.createElement()`function.
+The goal here is to show my skills in create dynamic HTML elements via JavaScript with `document.createElement()`function.

 # Tools
 - Vanilla JavaScript